Dance therapy: Therapist qualifications

+EADMT is the main regulator of the required education and training in order to become a dance/movement therapist in the EU.
+DMT training is taught in private and university settings across the EU in countries that include Austria, Estonia, Germany, Greece, Hungary, Italy, Latvia, the Netherlands, Poland, Russia, Spain, and the United Kingdom.
+Introductory course training in DMT ranges from 10–120 hours.
+These hours vary based on country.
+Full university accreditation courses at the bachelor's and postgraduate levels range from 2–4 years.

+The EADMT training standard criteria were adopted by the EADMT General Assembly in Barcelona, Spain in 2017.
+These criteria help DMT programs meet best practice and achieve high quality DMT practitioners across Europe.

 Education

 Typically becoming a dance therapist requires a graduate degree of at least a Master's level.
 There is no specific undergraduate degree, however many practitioners hold undergraduate degrees fields in, or related to, psychology or dance.

 All master's degrees in the UK and the USA require clinical placements, personal therapy and supervision, as well as experiential and theoretical learning, and typically require between 2 and 3 years to complete.
 Upon completion of a Masters graduates are eligible to register as Dance Movement Therapists/Psychotherapists with their professional associations.
 In the UK graduates may also register with the UK Council of Psychotherapists(UKCP).

 It is also possible to register as a Dance Movement Therapist/Psychotherapist without a DMT/DMP Masters.
 This usually requires equilvilant psychotherapeutic training and substantial experience of applying dance into therapeutic settings.